Ahmed-EGomaa/MNN-Slicer/README.md

 pip install PyQt5,
 pip install serial,

-# Use the code in VS.code, and run
+# Use the code in VS.code, run, and Enjoy :)
-# Follow The link to youtube video.
+# Follow The link to our youtube instruction video.